pavel-maltsev/IBM-Cloud-Pak-for-Data/CP4D Generic/Deployment of Product Master/Product_Master_Deployment.md

 Build the following file as per my example below.
 For basic deployment as per this demo you don't actually need to complete all the lines, but only ones as shown.

 - OCP_URL - Get this URL from the OC login command in your Openshift console.
 It may be on different port vs one mentioned in documentation.
-In my case it's 6443.
+In my case it's `6443`.
-- OCP_USERNAME - kubeadmin or other similar user with administrative privileges on your cluster
+- OCP_USERNAME - `kubeadmin` or other similar user with administrative privileges on your cluster
 - OCP_PASSWORD - password of the same user
 - OCP_TOKEN - get this value from the OC login command in your Openshift console.
-In my case that starts with sha256~
+In my case that starts with `sha256~`.

 - PROJECT_CPD_INST_OPERATORS - get this value from the list of the projects in Openshift console.
-In my case that is cpd-operators
+In my case that is `cpd-operators`.
 - PROJECT_CPD_INST_OPERANDS - get this value from the list of the projects in Openshift console.
-In my case that is cpd-operators
+In my case that is `cpd`.

 Get Operators name from this screen in your environment: